People walking outside on the medical campus

 Disability Accommodations

-The UW School of Medicine and Public Health welcomes qualified students with disabilities.
+The UW School of Medicine and Public Health welcomes students with disabilities.
 If you have a disability, reasonable accommodations are available.
 This is true whether you have a known disability upon entering medical school, or whether you develop a disability during medical school.
 Contact the School of Medicine and Public Health technical standards director at tsaac@med.wisc.edu for more information.

 Information on disability disclosure and accommodations is available on the technical standards page.